Bitcoin Price Predictions

 3. Regulation will come into sharp focus

-Moving away from prices for a moment, do remember that central banks and governments will be looking at Bitcoin’s surging market cap very closely.
+Moving away from Bitcoin price predictions for a moment, do remember that central banks and governments will be looking at Bitcoin’s surging market cap very closely.
 As JPMorgan CEO Jamie Dimon recently noted, the U.S. could be tempted to spring into action and introduce new curbs on BTC if the cryptocurrency gets any bigger.
 And that’s before we’ve even contemplated the possibility that altcoins could become a more attractive place for growth than BTC, or central banks launching their own digital currencies as the space becomes competitive.

 2. Cryptocurrency will get taxing